ShellCode33/ArchLinux-Hardened/README.md

 ## Highlights

+Physical tampering hardening:

-- Secure boot
+- Secure boot without Microsoft's keys
-- Hardened kernel and LTS fallback
+- No GRUB-like bootloader, the kernel is booted into directly thanks to [unified kernel images](https://wiki.archlinux.org/title/Unified_kernel_image)
 - Full disk encryption using LUKS 2

+Exploit mitigation:

+- ArchLinux's hardened kernel
+- Kernel's lockdown mode set to "integrity"
 - AppArmor

+Network hardening:

+- Reverse Path Filtering set to strict
+- ICMP redirects disabled
+- Strict firewalling rules

+System monitoring:

-- Auditd notifications
+- Auditd reporting through desktop notifications
-- Many systemd services helping you managing your system and keeping it secure
+- Many systemd services helping you to manage your system and keeping it secure

+System resilience:

+- LTS kernel fallback from the BIOS to fix a broken system
+- Automated encrypted backups uploaded to a remote server (manual configuration required)
+- Automated encrypted incremental backups to an external USB drive (manual configuration required)

+This setup uses desktop notifications extensively, I think this is a good way of monitoring your PC.

+I want to know what's going at all times, if something fails I want to be aware of it as soon as possible so I can fix it.

 Here's a sample of notifications you might get if you use this setup: